Yen444/soloist/README.md

 * Install dependencies

-Navigate to the root directory of adviser, where you see `requirements_soloist_recipe.txt`
+Navigate to the root directory of soloist, where you see `requirements_soloist_recipe.txt`
 ```
 pip install -r requirements_soloist_recipe.txt
 ```